FlashVideo: Flowing Fidelity to Detail for Efficient High-Resolution Video Generation: Abstract

 \section{Abstract}

-{ DiT diffusion models have achieved great success in text-to-video generation, leveraging their scalability in model capacity and data scale.
+{DiT models have achieved great success in text-to-video generation, leveraging their scalability in model capacity and data scale.
 High content and motion fidelity aligned with text prompts, however, often require large model parameters and a substantial number of function evaluations (NFEs).
-Realistic and visually appealing details are typically reflected in high-resolution outputs, further amplifying computational demands—especially for single-stage DiT models.
+Realistic and visually appealing details are typically reflected in high-resolution outputs, further amplifying computational demands-especially for single-stage DiT models.
 To address these challenges, we propose a novel two-stage framework, FlashVideo, which strategically allocates model capacity and NFEs across stages to balance generation fidelity and quality.
 In the first stage, prompt fidelity is prioritized through a low-resolution generation process utilizing large parameters and sufficient NFEs to enhance computational efficiency.
-The second stage establishes flow matching between low and high resolutions, effectively generating fine details with minimal NFEs.
+The second stage achieves a nearly straight ODE trajectory between low and high resolutions via flow matching, effectively generating fine details and fixing artifacts with minimal NFEs.
+To ensure a seamless connection between the two independently trained stages during inference, we carefully design degradation strategies during the second-stage training.
 Quantitative and visual results demonstrate that FlashVideo achieves state-of-the-art high-resolution video generation with superior computational efficiency.
-Additionally, the two-stage design enables users to preview the initial output and accordingly adjust the prompt before committing to full-resolution generation, thereby significantly reducing computational costs and wait times as well as enhancing commercial viability.
+Additionally, the two-stage design enables users to preview the initial output and accordingly adjust the prompt before committing to full-resolution generation, thereby significantly reducing computational costs and wait times as well as enhancing commercial viability. }